YAML Tags, Anchors, and Advanced Features with yaml12

 Tags in YAML and how yaml12 handles them

 Tags annotate any YAML node with extra meaning.
-They always start with ! in YAML syntax and appear before the node's value; they are not part of the scalar text itself.
+In YAML syntax a tag always starts with !, and it appears before the node’s value; it is not part of the scalar text itself.

 from yaml12 import Yaml, parse_yaml